TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 19/Job 19.21.md

 ---

-Have pity upon me, have pity upon me, O ye my friends; For the hand of God hath touched me.
+"Have pity on me, have pity on me, you my friends; for the hand of God has touched me.